Policies and Regulations

 Chapter 14 of the Municipal Code establishes procedural and substantive rules for governing the historic resources of the City of Fort Collins.
 In this chapter, you will find:

-- The procedure for designating a building in the City of Fort Collins.
+- The procedure for designating a building or historic district as a City of Fort Collins Landmark.

 - The procedure for demolishing and/or altering a Fort Collins Landmark, or other designated historic resources in the city.